drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

   region  = var.region
 }
 ```
-__Note:__ The code in the terraform block downloads the Google provider from Hashicorp's website.
-The code in the provider block, configures the provider to use the correct Project ID and Region which you will set as variables in a minute.
+__Note:__ The code in the Terraform block downloads the Google provider from Hashicorp's website.
+The code in the provider block configures the provider to use the correct Project ID and Region which you set as variables later.

-4. Now, open the file `main.tf`.
-Add the following resource block.
-This code creates the Spanner Instance.
+4. Open the file `main.tf` and add the following resource block.
+This code creates the Spanner instance.

 ```
 resource "google_spanner_instance" "db-instance" {